civican/legisinfo/42-1/bills/C-71/bill_text.md

 **non-restricted firearm** means a firearm that is neither a prohibited firearm nor a restricted firearm; (**arme à feu sans restriction**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **non-restricted firearm** means
-> > a firearm that is neither a prohibited firearm nor a restricted firearm, or
-> > a firearm that is prescribed to be a non-restricted firearm; (**arme à feu sans restriction**)

 ### Section 17

 Subsection 115(1) of the Act is replaced by the following:

 ### Section 115

-  **(1)** Unless a prohibition order against a person specifies otherwise, every thing the possession of which is prohibited by the order is forfeited to Her Majesty **if**, on the commencement of the order, **the thing** is in the **person's** possession **or has been seized and detained by, or surrendered to, a peace officer**.
+  **(1)** Unless a prohibition order against a person specifies otherwise, every thing the possession of which is prohibited by the order is forfeited to Her Majesty if, on the commencement of the order, the thing is in the person's possession or has been seized and detained by, or surrendered to, a peace officer.

-> **Explanatory Note**:
-> Existing text of subsection 115(1):
-> *Existing Text*:
-> > Unless a prohibition order against a person specifies otherwise, every thing the possession of which is prohibited by the order that, on the commencement of the order, is in the possession of the person is forfeited to Her Majesty.

 ### Section 18

 Subsections 117.15(3) and (4) of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of subsections 117.15(3) and (4):
-> *Existing Text*:
-> > Despite the definitions prohibited firearm and restricted firearm in subsection 84(1), a firearm that is prescribed to be a non-restricted firearm is deemed not to be a prohibited firearm or a restricted firearm.
-> > Despite the definition prohibited firearm in subsection 84(1), a firearm that is prescribed to be a restricted firearm is deemed not to be a prohibited firearm.

 ### `Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited, Restricted or Non-Restricted`